 There’s plenty to captivate you in the area, too.
 On the doorstep, Riez has a traditional market twice a week.
-Further afield, you can kayak through cliff gorges, swim in aqua-colored lakes, photograph lavender fields and wander the winding streets of Provençal villages that dot the countryside.
+Further afield, you can kayak and river-raft through cliff gorges, rock-climb and hike, swim in aqua-colored lakes, photograph lavender fields and wander the winding streets of Provençal villages that dot the countryside.
 Return home to Geraldine's wonderful home cooking or dine out in friendly village bistros - she'll point you to the best ones.

 - A perfect pit stop between the chic Mediterranean coastal cities and the classic Provençal villages of the interior

 - Excellent prices for this part of France; renting the whole house is extremely good value

 - The effervescent ‘esprit’ and cheerful guidance of Géraldine.
 She will take very good care of you

 - Picnics and meals on request (also available if booking the whole house): delicious Provençal fare.
 We had a zingy heirloom tomato salad and an irresistible pissaladière tart, thick with olives and anchovies

 - With only 3 rooms and a gregarious hostess, it may be too intimate and sociable for some

 - Not for minimalists — or for those who don't like taxidermy

 - Riez isn’t postcard-perfect, but it's authentic and less touristy

 - Some guests complain of noise from the main square on mid-summer nights, though we didn’t experience any